Literary Themes Subconsciously Rooted in Childhood

 Education: BA in communication arts/journalism from University of West Florida where he learned to write news articles shortly before 24/7 cable and internet “news” annihilated journalistic ethics, reliability, and professionalism.

 Other Pursuits: Chris is an accomplished musician of several instruments, primarily guitar and Native American flute.
-He has recently produced the WindPoem series of CDs, featuring Native American flute meditations, and a musical soundtrack based on the novel Wolfshadow.
+He has recently produced the WindPoem series of CDs, featuring Native American flute meditations and World Fusion compositions.
 Other music projects are in pre-production.
 His music can be licensed through Pond5.com for use in other creative projects.
 He also crafts Native American flutes.
 For more information about his flutes and music, please visit the WindPoem page.

 [C.S.
 Fuqua] writes … with sensitivity and grace … compelling, honest. ~ Bob Keeshan, TV’s original Captain Kangaroo